alljoyn/interfaces/interfaces/org.alljoyn.Bus.Security/ManagedApplication-v2.md

   * org.alljoyn.Bus.Security.Error.CertificateNotFound --- Error raised when the
   certificate is not found

+#### InstallManifests(manifests)

+This method allows an admin to install one or more signed manifests to the application.
+These manifests are added to any existing manifests previously installed through calls to Claim, UpdateIdentity, or InstallManifests.

+Input arguments:

+  * **manifest** --- Manifest[] --- one or more signed manifests to be installed.

+Output arguments: None.

+Errors raised by this method:

+  * org.alljoyn.Bus.Security.Error.PermissionDenied --- Error raised when the
+    caller does not have permission.
+  * org.alljoyn.Bus.Security.Error.DigestMismatch --- Error raised when none
+    of the manifests provided are valid for this peer.

 #### StartManagement()

 This method allows an admin to notify the application about the fact that